 Some cancers are caused by things people do or expose themselves to.
 For example, tobacco use can cause cancer of the lungs, mouth, throat, bladder, kidneys, and many other organs.
 Of course, not everyone who uses tobacco will get cancer, but it greatly increases a person’s risk.
 It increases their chance of developing heart and blood vessel disease, too.

 Spending a lot of time in the sun without protection can cause skin cancer.
-Melanoma is a very serious form of skin cancer linked to sunlight and tanning bed exposure.
+Melanoma is a very serious form of skin cancer linked to UV light from the sun and tanning beds.

 Other things people are exposed to

 Certain chemicals have been linked to cancer, too.
 Being exposed to or working with them can increase a person’s risk of cancer.
-Call us to learn more about the carcinogens (substances that cause cancer) that may be around you, or see the “Other Carcinogens” section of our website.
+Call us to learn more about the carcinogens (substances that cause cancer) that may be around you, or see the What Causes Cancer? section of our website.

 Genes that run in families